gruntjs/grunt-contrib-imagemin/README.md

 > pngquant is a command-line utility for converting 24/32-bit PNG images to paletted (8-bit) PNGs.
 The conversion reduces file sizes significantly (often as much as 70%) and preserves full alpha transparency.

+#### parallel

+Type: `Integer`
+Default: number of cores

+Parallel processing limit, defaults to the number of cores.
+Whenever you have intermittent issues with optimizers, try setting this to 1.

 #### Example config

 You can either map your files statically or [dynamically](https://github.com/gruntjs/grunt/wiki/Configuring-tasks#building-the-files-object-dynamically).